Keep the Law, but not the Lawyers, Matt. 23:1-12

 “You shall make yourself tassels on the four corners of your cloak with which you cover yourself.”
 Deut.
 22:12

-No ordinary working man can possibly wear them this long, as they are impractical for most people.
+No ordinary working man can wear them this long, as they are impractical for most people.
 When they are long they will always be in the dirt and they become a hazard for many tasks.
-One of the reasons given for women not wearing them is that they will fall in the cooking fire torching the woman.
+One of the reasons given for women not wearing them is that they will fall into the cooking fire torching the woman.

-The whole point of Messiah teachings in these last few days of His life was that He was about to change everything.
+The whole point of Messiah’s teachings in these last few days of His life was that He was about to change everything.
 No longer were the people to be looking to either the Pharisees or the Sadducees for direction.
 They were to look to their Father in Heaven, not the self-appointed “spiritual fathers” within the congregations.

 Most importantly, we have a Father, a teacher, a master, a Lord who sees each of us as “brothers.”
 We are not to be considered greater for any reason; an act of discipline awaits those who do.
 They will become lesser servants.